Young Avengers: "Dark Reign"

-The 2009 Dark Reign: Young Avengers limited series written by Paul Cornell, and Mark Brooks, introduced a new group consist of Enchantress, Executioner, Coat of Arms, Egghead, Big Zero and team leader Melter, who are powered teens calling themselves the Young Avengers.
+The 2009 Dark Reign: Young Avengers limited series written by Paul Cornell, and Mark Brooks, introduced a new group consist of Enchantress, Executioner, Coat of Arms, Egghead, Big Zero, and team leader Melter, who are powered teens calling themselves the Young Avengers.
 After Secret Invasion, all the Young Avengers remained under low profile during Norman Osborn's Dark Reign, who sent this version of Young Avengers and send them to battle only to fall against the original Young Avengers.
 They join forces with the genuine Young Avengers to battle Norman Osborn's Dark Avengers.

-"Siege"

-In the "Siege" storyline, following the attack of Asgard, Steve Rogers calls on the Young Avengers to aid in the help of Asgard against Norman Osborn's Dark Avengers and Initiative.
-Stature and Vision aid Amadeus Cho and U.S. Agent in stopping the Thunderbolts from stealing Odin's spear for Norman Osborn.
-With Patriot and Hawkeye entombed under the ruins of Asgard, Speed anxiously ferries a number of wounded Asgardians to safety, looking for his teammates.
-Wiccan and Hulkling take on and defeat the Wrecking Crew, who were looting the ruins of the Throne Room.
-Wiccan strikes the villains down with lightning bolts, much to Hulkling's wonder and worry.

 Avengers: The Children's Crusade

 Promotional artwork for Avengers: The Children's Crusade.

-The Young Avengers appear in the 2010–2012 miniseries, Avengers: The Children's Crusade, written by Allan Heinberg and illustrated by Jim Cheung.
+The Young Avengers appear in the 2010–2012 miniseries Avengers: The Children's Crusade, written by Allan Heinberg and illustrated by Jim Cheung.
 In the series, Magneto learned that the Young Avengers were going to search for the still missing Scarlet Witch, and that Wiccan and Speed may be the reincarnations of Wanda's children.
 Magneto meets them, stating that he wants Wiccan and Speed to finally know him as their grandfather, and helps them find Wanda.

-The Avengers attempt to stop Magneto and fight him unsuccessfully, before Wiccan teleports Magneto and the Young Avengers to Wundagore Mountain.
+The Avengers attempt to stop Magneto and fight him unsuccessfully, before Wiccan teleports Magneto and the Young Avengers to Mount Wundagore.
 There they encounter Quicksilver, who attempts to kill his father.
-However, they discover that this Scarlet Witch is actually a Doombot in disguise, prompting the Young Avengers and Magneto to journey to Latveria, with the Avengers, Quicksilver and Wonder Man following behind them.
+However, they discover that this Scarlet Witch is actually a Doombot in disguise, prompting the Young Avengers and Magneto to journey to Latveria.
 Wiccan eventually finds the real Wanda, apparently devoid of her powers, amnesiac and engaged to be married to Doctor Doom.
 Wolverine tries to kill Wanda, but is prevented from doing so by the reappearance of Iron Lad.
-Doom also states that Wanda is depowered.
-Iron Lad and the Young Avengers escape with Wanda into the timestream and land in the past when the resurrected Jack of Hearts destroys the Avengers Mansion.
+Iron Lad and the Young Avengers escape with Wanda into the timestream and land in the past when the resurrected Jack of Hearts destroys Avengers Mansion.
 The team escapes the explosion and involuntarily returns to the present due to Wanda, who has remembered everything.
 As an unexpected side effect, the life of Scott Lang is also saved.
+Scarlet Witch is convinced to restore the powers of Rictor, who was among the countless mutants who lost his powers to the Scarlet Witch's spell during the events of House of M.